Dispersion of neutral collective modes in partonic fractional quantum Hall states and its applications to paired states of composite fermions: Collective modes at

 We note that from Eq.~\eqref{eq: parton_bar2_to_k_1_to_kp1} it follows that states in the aRR$k$ universality class can be built recursively from the previous members of the same aRR$k$ sequence.
 In particular, the state described by the wave function (aRR$k~{\times}~$aRR$k$)/$\Phi_{1}$ lies in the same topological phase as the aRR$(2k)$ state, while the wave function (aRR$(k{-}1)~{\times}~$aRR$k$)/$\Phi_{1}$ describes a state in the aRR$(2k{-}1)$ universality class.
-Note that at the unprojected level, the state $\bar{2}^{3}1^{4}$ is different from ${\rm aPf} {\times} \bar{2}1$ since the former has an enhanced $SU(3)$-symmetry, arising from rotations among the three partons which are all at filling factor $\nu{=}{-}2$, which the latter lacks.
+Note that at the unprojected level, the state $\bar{2}^{3}1^{4}$ is different from ${\rm aPf} {\times} \bar{2}1$ since the former has an enhanced $SU(3)$ symmetry, arising from rotations among the three partons, which are all at filling factor $\nu{=}{-}2$, which the latter lacks.
 Nevertheless, surprisingly, explicit computation of the entanglement spectra~\cite{Li08} of $\bar{2}^{3}1^{4}$ and ${\rm aPf}{\times}{\rm anti{-}Laughlin}/1$ (${\rm anti{-}Laughlin}{\equiv}{\rm aRR}1$) indicates that the two states lie in the same topological phase.
-This indicates that unusually the projection to the LLL has a dramatic effect here (A similar thing happens with the PH-Pf wave function which becomes gapless upon projection to the LLL~\cite{Balram18, Mishmash18, Yutushui20, Rezayi21}.).
-This also leads to the question of what would be a microscopic wave function to represent the aPf version of the Bonderson-Slingerland state~\cite{Bonderson08} at $\nu{=}2/5$ that could be worth exploring in the future.
+(This point has also been made in Ref.~\cite{Yutushui25} where these entanglement spectra are shown.)
+This indicates that unusually the projection to the LLL has a dramatic effect here. \{A similar thing happens with the PH-Pf wave function that becomes gapless upon projection to the LLL~\cite{Balram18, Mishmash18, Yutushui20, Rezayi21} or the $n\bar{n}1$ parton states (that support $e/n$-charged quasiholes and have a ground state degeneracy of $n^{2}$ on the torus) that when projected to the LLL trivially reduce to the standard $\nu{=}1$ IQHE state (that supports only $e$-charged holes and is nondegenerate on the torus).\} This also leads to the question of what would be a microscopic wave function to represent the aPf version of the Bonderson-Slingerland state~\cite{Bonderson08} at $\nu{=}2/5$ that could be worth exploring in the future.